SOHR: Syria Kurds Hunt Down Jihadists after Prison Attack

 “The Kurdish-led forces’ recapture of the prison ends this immediate deadly ordeal, but the broader crisis involving these prisoners is far from over,” Human Rights Watch warned on Wednesday.

-“The US-led coalition and others involved need to quickly ensure that all prisoners, especially the wounded, ill and children, are safe and receive food, water and medical care,” it added in a statement.
+“The US-led coalition and others involved need to quickly ensure that all prisoners, especially the wounded, ill and children, are safe and receive food, water and medical care,” it added.

 Prisoners who surrendered were being transferred to safer facilities as operations in Ghwayran continued, the SDF said.